 Identifying Cleft Palate Symptoms

-Speech is affected in babies and children in multiple ways, notes the American Speech-Language-Hearing Association.
-Babies may be delayed in starting to babble while having a limited consonant range while babbling.
-They might be delayed in uttering their first words while learning additional words at a slower pace.
-As children age, they might be prone to articulation errors and a delay in expressive language abilities.
-They may have soft voice syndrome.
+Your child may have a delay in starting to babble while having a limited consonant range while babbling.
+He or she might be delayed in uttering their first words while learning additional words at a slower pace.
+As your child ages, he or she might be prone to articulation errors and a delay in expressive language abilities.
+Developing Soft Voice Syndrome is also a concern.

-Feeding challenges occur in babies as they can't separate the nasal and oral cavities.
-This prevents them from sucking while affecting their ability to express breast milk from the nipple.
+Feeding challenges occur in babies because they won't be able to separate the nasal and oral cavities.
+Your baby may have swallowing problems causing food and liquids to enter the nose.
+If nursing, this prevents your baby from sucking and affects your baby's ability to express breast milk from the nipple.
 Inadequate nutrition may lead to poor weight gain.
-They might take in too much air and experience fatigue as a result of working so hard to feed.
+Your baby might take in too much air and experience fatigue due to working so hard to feed.

-Ideally, cleft palate repair surgery is performed before a child reaches 18 months of age, though, it can be performed at 6 months of age.
-The child is put under general anesthesia.
-A surgeon closes the cleft by bringing together muscles and tissues after making incisions on both sides of the cleft.
-Dissolving stitches are used to seal the cleft.
-After surgery, a child typically spends a day or two in the hospital recovering before being discharged.
-Parents should discourage a child from touching the surgically repaired area.
-Pacifiers and sippy cups with spouts shouldn't be used soon after surgery.
-Foods such as yogurt, ice cream and purees are all that should be eaten for the first week post surgery.
-Hard foods shouldn't be consumed for six weeks.
+Ideally, cleft palate repair surgery happens before a child reaches 18 months of age, but it can occur as early as six months if earlier intervention is needed.
+The surgery is performed under general anesthesia.
+The surgeon closes the cleft by bringing together muscles and tissues after making incisions on both sides of the cleft.
+Dissolving stitches will seal the gap.
+After surgery, children typically spend a day or two in the hospital.